 - Isaac Clements, Graduate Student of the Coulter Department of Biomedical Engineering at Georgia Tech and Emory University.

-The research team is working on a peripheral nerve interface to capture the nerve signals between the brain and a lost limb, according to Andreasen.
+The research team worked on a peripheral nerve interface to capture the nerve signals between the brain and a lost limb, according to Andreasen.
 Those signals could be used to operate a prosthesis.

 The device consists of a cap placed over the stump at the time of amputation.
 Inside the cap is a scaffold of parallel polymer nanofibers, each about 500 nanometers across, that acts as a kind of trellis.
 "The idea is to encourage regeneration of the neurons into the scaffold, which also contain electrodes that the neurons grow over and come into contact with," Andreasen said.